SMByC/CloudMasking/docs/how_to_use.md

 ### 3a.
 Select the mask to apply

 In this section you must select the mask to apply or save it, there are two checkbox for help to find the mask in the list: `Only activated layers` and `Only mask layers`.
-You can save the mask selected with the buttom `Save mask`
+You can save the mask selected with the button `Save mask`

 ![](img/how_to_use_07.png)